kesenzhao/UV-CoT/README.md

 ## Evaluation

-1. Single-GPU inference on both training datasets and zero-shot datasets, `UV-CoT` can be changed to other model names saved in the ./checkpoints/
+1. Inference on both training datasets and zero-shot datasets, `UV-CoT` can be changed to other model names saved in the ./checkpoints/

 ```bash
 bash scripts/v1_5/eval/cot_benchmark.sh UV-CoT
 ```

-2. Single-GPU inference for ablation study
+2. Inference for ablation study

 ```bash
 bash scripts/v1_5/eval/cot_benchmark_ablations.sh UV-CoT